phylolab/phylotraitsim/README.md

 Area index of each individual recorded every 1000 generations.

 #### output_lifespans_a_4_f_1_10101.csv
-Table with one row per species, and three columns.
+Table with one row per species, and four columns.
+Column 1: Species ID.
-Column 1: Generation at which a given species originated, Column 2: Generation at which that same species went extinct, and Colunn 3: The lifespan in generations.
+Column 2: Generation at which a given species originated, Column 3: Generation at which that same species went extinct, and Colunn 4: The lifespan in generations.

 #### output_means_a_4_f_1_10101.csv
 Table with mean trait values per species at certain generations.